camillgh/bus-on-wall/README.md

 The ESP32 is in a deep sleep mode until the button is pressed, and then it will be on for 15 minutes.

 The 3D-files were made based on [this case from Thingiverse](https://www.thingiverse.com/thing:5943234), and [this is the delicious button that was used](https://www.kjell.com/no/produkter/elektro-og-verktoy/el-produkter/svakstrom/strombrytere-for-svakstrom/trykkstrombryter-fra-til-rod-belysning-p36064).

+The first version of the backend was first made in Python, in the **src_python** folder, then it was developed in C++ to run on the ESP32.

 ## Electric connections⚡